dondi/GRNsight/database/expression-database/README.md

 ### Scripts

-All scripts live within the subdirectory `scripts`, located in the top-level of the network database directory.
+All scripts live within the subdirectory `scripts`.

-Any source files required to run the scripts live within the subdirectory `source-files`, located in the top-level of the network database directory.
+Any source files required to run the scripts live within the subdirectory `source-files`.
 As source files may be large, **you must create this directory yourself and add any source files you need to use there**.

-All generated results of the scripts live in the subdirectory `script-results`, located in the top-level of the network database directory.
+All generated results of the scripts live in the subdirectory `script-results`.
 Currently, all scripts that generate code create the directory if it does not currently exist.
-When adding a new script that generates resulting code, best practice is to create the script-results directory and any subdirectories if it does not exist, in order to prevent errors and snafus for recently cloned repositories.
+When adding a new script that generates code, the best practice is to create the script-results directory and any subdirectories if they do not exist, to prevent errors and snafus in recently cloned repositories.

 Within the scripts directory, there are the following files: